rebuildarr/buildarr-radarr/docs/configuration/settings/notifications.md

 Please add the Trakt notification connection manually in the Radarr UI.

-!!! warning
+!!! note

-    Ensure `delete_unmanaged` is set to `false` in Buildarr, otherwise the Trakt notification connection will be removed from Radarr whenever Buildarr performs an update run.
+    When a Trakt notification connection exists on the Radarr instance, Buildarr will log warnings recognising it as an unsupported type.

+    These warnings can be ignored, as Buildarr will not modify the notification connection in any way.

 ## Twitter